aspose-cells-cloud/Aspose.Cells-Products/cells/en/perl/saveas/xltm-to-xml/_index.md

 ---
-title: Save XLTM as XML API for Perl
+title: Save XLTM as XML using Perl
-description: Using Aspose.Cells Cloud SDK for Perl to save XLTM format file as XML format file.
+description: Utilizing Aspose.Cells Cloud SDK for Perl to save XLTM format file as XML format file.
-url: /perl/saveas/xltm-to-xml/

 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true" >}}
-{{< blocks/products/cells/cells-cloud-upper-banner h1="Perl API to save XLTM as XML" h2="Perl library to save XLTM as XML" p="Use Cells SaveAs REST API to create customized spreadsheet workflows in Perl.
+{{< blocks/products/cells/cells-cloud-upper-banner h1="Save XLTM as XML" h2="Perl library for saving XLTM as XML" p="Use SaveAs API of Cells Cloud to create customized spreadsheet workflows in Perl.
 This is a professional solution to save XLTM as XML and other document formats online using Perl." urlsection="saveas/xltm-to-xml/" >}}
 {{< blocks/products/pf/main-container >}}

 {{< blocks/products/cells/cells-cloud-section isGrey="true"  title="Save a XLTM file as XML in Perl" >}}